The metamorphosis from shareholder relations to stakeholder relations

 The wave of shareholder activism in Europe has remained robust in 2019.
 We predict that activism will grow further in 2020.

 This website uses 'Strictly Necessary Session Cookies' to enable the website to function.
-These will be deleted automatically when you close your browser.
+These will be deleted automatically when your browser session ends.